soer33b0/UmbracoOpg/README.md

 Getting started:

+You will need:

+Windows OS

+Visual Studio 2019 with the ASP.NET and web development workload.

-You will need DotNet SDK 3.1 or later.
+.Net Core 3.1 SDK or later.

 In Visual Studio, under Tools > NuGet Package Manager > Package Manager Console, enter the following commands to install Entity Framework Core NuGet package and set up the database: